bobanetwork/boba_legacy/faq.md

 ![Welcome to Metamask](./boba_documentation/.gitbook/assets/WELCOME-TO-METAMASK.png)

-After you’ve set up your MetaMask account, you can [connect to the Rinkeby network Testnet](https://gateway.rinkeby.boba.network/).
+After you’ve set up your MetaMask account, you can [connect to the Goerli network Testnet](https://gateway.goerli.boba.network).
 After connecting, follow these steps:

 * view your connection status displayed in the upper-right corner, along with a button that will allow you to select a chain to connect to.
 * click on the Boba icon.
 MetaMask will prompt you to connect to the Rinkeby Boba network.